-\\\ The purpose of this rule is to insure that everyone on the team does his or her fair share in fundraising efforts.
-The money collected is used for end of season banquets, special awards etc. All team members benefit from fundraising activities.\\\

-Donations to a coach's gifts and/or senior gifts are optional and voluntary.
+- The purpose of this rule is to insure that everyone on the team does his or her fair share in fundraising efforts.
+The money collected is used for end of season banquets, special awards etc. All team members benefit from fundraising activities - District policy does not encourage gifts to staff and donations to a coach's gifts and/or senior gifts are optional and voluntary and are not to exceed \$50..
 Please refer to Ethics Gift-Giving section.